-- Fill-up a profile and set your hourly rate.
-(Note that Maven accepts $25/hour as the lowest possible rate you can set).
+- Fill out a profile and set your hourly rate.
+(Note that Maven accepts $25 per hour as the lowest possible rate you can set).
 If you’re unsure, you can check the rate calculator to see potential rates for your field and experience.

-Maven’s consultations are not just limited to phone.
-Aside from online consulting jobs, you can also be invited to face-to-face time or a more permanent consulting position (that may last weeks or months-long).
+Maven’s consultations are not just limited to phone conversations.
+Aside from online consulting jobs, you can also be invited to face-to-face sessions or a more long-term consulting position that may last weeks or months.
 Note that these extended consultations require pre-screening and extra interviews.

-If you want to earn more, refer people to Maven and earn 10% from all your referral’s earnings.
+If you want to earn more, refer people to Maven and earn 10% of all your referral’s earnings.

-GLG is more on the tech-side and has been around since 1998.
-It boasts of a 1,400-strong client base that has successfully been supported by over 650,000 GLG experts from around the world.
+GLG’s clientele comes from different industries, including life sciences, technology, consumer goods, investments and private equity, and market research.
+It boasts a 1,400-strong client base that has successfully been supported by over 650,000 GLG experts from around the world.